-DAILY STRUGGLES WITH HEADACHES DISRUPT
+FREQUENT STRUGGLES WITH HEADACHES

-Thanks in part to Professor Dr. Werner Becker and his development of The Calgary Headache Assessment and Management Program (CHAMP), many of these patients have received the help they need to learn to cope with debilitating headaches.
+Thanks in part to Professor Dr. Werner Becker and his development of The Calgary Headache Assessment and Management Program (CHAMP), many of these patients have received the help they need to learn to manage their debilitating headaches more successfully.

-When Dr. Becker arrived in Calgary in 1993 to start working as a neurologist, many patients were referred to him with severe headaches.
+When Dr. Becker arrived in Calgary in 1978 to start working as a neurologist, many patients were referred to him with severe headaches.

-"These patients often weren't doing very well, and if you saw the patient in followup maybe six months later, often not that much had changed.
+"These patients often weren't doing very well, and if you saw the patient in follow up maybe six months later, often not that much had changed.
 Often patients with pain, including headache, are complicated to treat," he says.

-Dr. Becker soon realized there was a need to help patients cope with the complications caused by managing headaches.
-In 2003, based on a proposal he submitted, The Calgary Headache Assessment Management Program (CHAMP) was born.
+Dr. Becker soon realized there was a need to help patients to manage their headaches better.
+In 2003, based on a proposal he submitted, The Calgary Headache Assessment Management Program was born.
 Funding was provided by the Alberta Medical Services Delivery Innovation Fund.
 At the time, the fund was seeking innovative programs for delivering patient care.